blairsec/writeups/_posts/2021-10-16-sql-injection.md

 5. [Finding the admin password](#flag-5-finding-the-admin-password)

 #### Intro to SQL and Databases
-Database are used to to store, change, add and retrieve a lot of data efficiently.
+Databases are used to store, change, add and retrieve a lot of data efficiently.
 They can be used to store usernames and passwords or store books found in a library along with whether they have been checked out.

 Databases are made up of a few different parts - columns, rows and tables.
  - Column - a group of data of the same type (e.g. height or password)
  - Row - a group of data that belong to one person, situation, etc. (e.g. a username and a password)
  - Table - a collection of rows and columns

-Ok, so we have a way of storing data using database, but how do we access data in a database?
+Ok, so we have a way of storing data using a database, but how do we access data in a database?
 This is where SQL comes in.

 SQL (Structured Query Language) provides us with the ability to edit and retrieve data from databases!